alenkis/functional-programming-typescript-book/src/02-Functional-Composition/index.md

 # Functional composition

-Since functional composition is a central theme of functional programming, we will introduce two helpers that will make our lives easier, `pipe` and `flow`.
+Since functional composition is a central theme of functional programming, we will introduce helpers that will make our lives easier, `pipe`, `flow` and `apply`.

 ### Flow